JeanMichelSouchon/InitJava/README.md

 # # InitJava
 Init Java
 ## Overview

-This is a first introduce to Java
+This is a first introduction to Java

 ## What is done